seanblanchfield/tfi-gtfs/README.md

 # Transport for Ireland GTFS REST API
 This project implements a simple REST server and command line utility for retrieving real-time information about public transport in Ireland (at least, for services operated by Dublin Bus, Bus Éireann, and Go-Ahead Ireland).

 This project is inspired by [Sean Rees's GTFS Upcoming](https://github.com/seanrees/gtfs-upcoming).
 I started from scratch because I wanted to significantly optimise memory consumption so I could host the API on a single board computer.
 I found the full dataset consumed up to 10 gigabytes of RAM when using *GTFS Upcoming*, while I've managed to get it down to less than 200 megabytes after a significant rewrite.
-Both projects all you to reduce RAM consumption by discarding data that does not pertained to a list of specific transport stops.
+Both projects allow you to reduce RAM consumption by discarding data that does not pertain to a list of specific transport stops.

 ## Background